sayar/RedisMVA/module5_redis_python_node/README.md

 query_time: 2757ms
 ```

 #### Caching the Query Result

-Either way, 2.7 seconds for a query is quite long for a user to have to wait especially if this is a commonly accessed query.
+Eitherway, 2.7 seconds for a query is quite long for a user to have to wait especially if this is a commonly accessed query.
 We can save the result of this query into Redis with a [TTL](http://en.wikipedia.org/wiki/Time_to_live) on the data so that the data is not only stored for fast access later, but also available for any other user who needs that same exact query.

-First we'll add the redis Node.js language driver:
+First, we'll add the Redis Node.js language driver:

 ```bash
 npm install redis --save